-Billboards include the physical billboard structures that can be attached to other building structures or separately constructed structures which are designed and constructed to remain permanently in place.
+Billboards include the physical billboard structures which can be attached to other building structures or separately constructed structures that are designed and constructed to remain permanently in place.

-- PLR 201143011 (10/28/2011) and PLR 201204006 (1/27/2012).
-In the PLRs, the IRS ruled that because billboard sign structures are bolted to real property and designed to permanently stay in place, they are real estate assets for purposes of the REIT asset test, and the fees for using such structures are rents from real property for purposes of the REIT income tests. - CBS Outdoor, the billboard advertising unit of CBS Corp., is in the process of converting into a REIT that will eventually be spun off to shareholders of CBS Corp.
-Lamar Advertising also is converting into a REIT.
+- In PLR 201143011 (10/28/2011) and PLR 201204006 (1/27/2012), the IRS ruled that, because billboard sign structures are bolted to real property and designed to permanently stay in place, they are real estate assets for purposes of the REIT asset test, and the fees for using such structures are rents from real property for purposes of the REIT income tests. - CBS Outdoor Americas, the billboard advertising unit of CBS Corp., and Lamar Advertising, a competitor of CBS Outdoor Americas, are both in the process of converting into REITs.
+Notably, CBS Outdoor Americas has stated in SEC filings that it plans for the resulting REIT to eventually be spun off to shareholders of CBS Corp.
+This strategy of separating the real estate assets of an existing company from its non-real estate business is one of the available REIT transaction structures discussed below.